 Securing your network with a VPN can go a long way toward keeping unwanted visitors out, no matter what Windows settings you use.
-The best VPN features to handle this include the most secure encryption protocols on the planet, a super fast, reliable VPN network, and the ability to protect up to 10 of your Windows devices with a single account.
+The best VPN features to handle this include secure encryption protocols, a super fast, reliable VPN network, and the ability to protect up to 10 of your Windows devices with a single account.

 It's possible, because of a flaw in Windows graphics and fonts, to go to an unsafe website and have it remotely install malware on your system.
 This vulnerability can be particularly hard to patch.